rikumiyao/HS-Deck-to-Image/README.md

   --ordered             set whether images should be grouped by the first
                         letter of the key
   --code-dest CODE_DEST
-                        When set, output the deck codes to a csv file (minus the schema)
+                        When set, output the deck codes to a csv file instead
 ```

 ## CSV formatting